wumix/obshagce/readme.txt

  You make a title/intro screen in index.html
  This points to HTML files in 'boards'
- These files have graphics and text and things you can click on in the cells on the right (what I call the board) and these open text, or HTML, or sounds, or whatever in the message widow in the lower left.
+ These files have graphics and text and things you can click on in the cells on the right (what I call the map) and these open text, or HTML, or sounds, or whatever in the message widow in the lower left.
  You can also add some stuff to describe what is 'seen',